mainsail-crew/virtual-klipper-printer/README.md

 ### Setup Instructions:
 1. Clone this repository
 2. Open a terminal in the cloned folder
-3. Run `docker-compose up -d` to build the docker image and start the container afterwards in detached mode
+3. Run `docker-compose up -d` to build the docker image and start the container in detached mode

 ---

 ### Configure a Dummy-Webcam:
-To configure a dummy-webcam, use the following URLs: \
+To configure a dummy-webcam, use the following URLs:
    * Stream: `http://localhost:8110/?action=stream`
    * Snapshot: `http://localhost:8110/?action=snapshot`